-Error!
-Reference source not found. shows the current City roadway network.
+Figure 2 shows the current City roadway network.
 The majority of the Lone Tree roadway network has been completed primarily west of I-25.
 East of I-25, a framework of minor arterial and collector roadways within the RidgeGate East development has been completed for future development.
+Lone Tree roadway network connections to adjoining communities are shown as part of the Douglas County Transportation Master Plan.